Generative Language Models on Nucleotide Sequences of Human Genes: Introduction

 \section{Introduction}

-DNA is a significant building block responsible for carrying fundamental data about various factors affecting the lives of the living things it belongs to, such as human beings, animals, plants, and others.
-DNA consists of nucleotides, yet some subsequences have unique functionalities and importance; therefore, they are called genes.
+DNA is a significant building block of living organisms, responsible for carrying fundamental data about various factors affecting the life of the living beings to which it belongs, such as humans, animals, plants and others.
+DNA consists of nucleotides, yet some subsequences, called genes, have unique functionalities and special meaning.

-The actual structure of genes looks simple as illustrated in Figure~\ref{fig:symbolicgenes}.
-Four different nucleotide types are Adenine, Thymine, Cytosine, and Guanine.
-All genes can be considered a sequence of these four nucleotides, but the sequence length may vary from 100s to 10,000s.
+Genes can be represented in textual format as sequences of four different types of nucleotides, namely adenine, thymine, cytosine and guanine, as shown in Figure~\ref{fig:symbolicgenes}.
+The sequence length can vary from 100 to 10,000.
 Consequently, despite looking simple, the number of possible nucleotide sequences for a chosen size like 10,000 is vast (about $10^{6000}$).
-Yet, only a few exist in human beings, animals, and others.
-If we specifically focus on genes existing in human beings, the number decreases to about 70,000.
+Yet, only a few exist in humans, animals and other living beings.
+If we focus specifically on the genes that occur in humans, the number drops to about 70,000.

 \begingroup

 \endgroup

 Artificial intelligence and machine learning are among the most popular and exciting fields of our time.
 These fields involve helping computers or robots perform operations usually done by human beings, such as recognizing objects in an image, understanding natural language in the form of text, playing games like chess, or driving a car.
 However, they can also be used for more sophisticated goals, like helping humans make new scientific discoveries.